Introduction

 Farm Lane

-In 1935, the Board of Agriculture "requested the State Highway Department to take over the control and maintenance of Farm Lane... including the bridge over the Red Cedar."
-Whether this was an attempt at getting the Highway Department to foot the bill for a new bridge is uncertain, but four years later the state cancelled its responsibility without having touched the 1888 bridge.
-The College turned to the Works Progress Administration for funding, and the current, concrete-piered bridge was built circa 1939.
-Its sidewalks were widened in the late-1960s.[Lautner, p.142]
+In 1935, the Board of Agriculture “requested the State Highway Department to take over the control and maintenance of Farm Lane… including the bridge over the Red Cedar.”
+This appears to have been an attempt at getting the state to foot the bill for a new bridge, and the highway department “definitely declined [the] invitation.”
+Four years later Highway Commissioner Murray Van Wagoner twice refused the Board's request to have his department design a replacement for the 1888 bridge.
+The College turned to the Works Progress Administration for funding, and a new, concrete-piered bridge was designed by Earl H. Shuttleworth and built in 1939.
+Its sidewalks were widened in the late 1960s.[Lautner, p.
+142. Minutes, 17 Jan 1935, p.
+1141; 15 Dec 1938, p.
+1477; 19 Jan 1939, p.
+1487]